 Instructions

-- Cook to a boil, stirring with a wooden spoon.
+- Heat to a low boil, stirring with a wooden spoon.

-- Low heat to a simmer and continue to stir until it thickens (about 5-10 minutes).
+- Reduce to simmer and continue to stir until it thickens (about 5-10 minutes).
+Right before removing from the heat, stir in the baking soda until dissolved.

 - Serve immediately or allow to cool and refrigerate.

 - Did you try it?
-Let us know how it went in the comments section!
+Let us know how it went in the comments section or star ratings!

 I think it’s called Dutch honey because we of Dutch heritage love our sweets.
 My observation is historically Dutch meals are not so very inspired, simply good filling foods designed to fill hungry farmers, so they focus more on desserts and sweet treats.
 I will add, however, that I have a few native Dutch dishes that I love and crave.